 How to Submit

 The Schuylkill Valley Journal (SVJ) is both an online and print journal.
-The online journal is published twice monthly.
-The print journal is published in the spring and winter.
-The SVJ publishes poetry, short stories, flash fiction, essays and personal reflections.
-We prefer previously unpublished work though published work is acceptable (indicate where previously published).
-Simultaneous submissions are OK (please notify us if your work is published elsewhere).
+The online journal is posted every two months.
+The print journal is published in late spring and late fall.
+The SVJ publishes poetry, short stories, flash fiction, essays, and personal reflections.
+We prefer previously unpublished work though published work is acceptable in some circumstances (indicate where previously published).
+Simultaneous submissions are accepted but please notify us immediately if your work is accepted elsewhere.
 All submissions will be considered for both our print and online journals.

-All submissions should be sent in .doc or .rtf file format only in Times New Roman 12 point font and single-spaced and should include title, author name, bio (50 words max) and complete text, including any notes regarding previous publication.
-Files should be titled with the author’s last name and the first 3 words of the title.
+All submissions should be sent in .doc or .rtf file format only, in Times New Roman 12-point font.
+Except for poetry (see specific Poetry guidelines below), all genres should be double-spaced.
+Include a 50-word bio and any notes regarding previous publication.
 Files should meet these guidelines or they may go unread.

-Short Stories: 1-2 stories.
-Flash fiction of approximately 500-750 words (1,000 max); short stories of approximately 3,000-5000 words; however, the preferred length for short stories is around 3,000.
+Short Stories: Send 1-2 stories.
+Approximately 3,000-5000 words; however, the preferred length for short stories is around 3,000.
 We like fiction that tells a story or illuminates a character.
 We look for original use of language, fresh voices and diversity.
 We also seek writers who have insights into the mysteries of everyday life, relationships and the world around us.
 Stories can pose questions and answer them or not; however, they must be well-crafted.

 Essays/Articles: Ranging between 750—1,200 words (2000 max) will be considered for publication online.
 Articles greater than 1,200 words (4,ooo max) will only be considered for print publication.
 We prefer the following types of material: Articles on Philadelphia, interviews, subjects of a general, literary, or artistic interest, historical perspectives, and personal reflections.